Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 ### Code content

-* README.md was used from this code institute example ready me
+* README.md was used inspired by [codes institute readme](https://github.com/Code-Institute-Solutions/SampleREADME) and my past projects
-* Code Institute's [Boutique Ado walkthrough project](8 https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used throughout as a guide.
+* Code Institute's [Boutique Ado walkthrough project](https://github.com/Code-Institute-Solutions/boutique_ado_v1) was used throughout as a guide.
-* The landing page was edited from the (WC schools)[https://www.w3schools.com/w3css/w3css_templates.asp]
+* The landing page was edited from the [WC schools](https://www.w3schools.com/w3css/w3css_templates.asp)
-* The Subscribe form model inspired by (KenBroTech)[https://github.com/KenBroTech/Django-Newsletter-Project]
+* The Subscribe form model inspired by [KenBroTech](https://github.com/KenBroTech/Django-Newsletter-Project)
 * The footer was edit from [Surf the wave](https://github.com/anyahush/surf-the-wave)

 ## Awknowledgements